Loading CES pipeline...

 For a complete breakdown of all pipeline output metrics (including nAUC, Peak, and toxicity flags), refer to the Documentation page

-Therapeutic CES: This model quantifies overall co-culture drug efficacy.
+Therapeutic CES: This mode quantifies overall co-culture drug efficacy.
 It favors compounds that maximize target cell elimination while actively penalizing compounds that compromise effector cell viability, thereby reflecting therapeutic potential in co-culture environments.

 Applicable to 3-condition setups (co-culture, target monoculture, and effector monoculture).